 - side-lying positioning for infants.

-Diet modifications consist of altering the viscosity, texture, temperature, or taste of a food or liquid to facilitate safety and ease of swallowing.
-Typical modifications may include thickening thin liquids (e.g., breast milk, formula) or softening, chopping, or pureeing solid foods.
+Diet modifications consist of altering the viscosity, texture, temperature, portion size, or taste of a food or liquid to facilitate safety and ease of swallowing.
+Typical modifications may include thickening thin liquids, softening, cutting/chopping, or pureeing solid foods.
 Taste or temperature of a food may be altered to provide additional sensory input for swallowing.
-Dietary modifications incorporate preferences, to the extent feasible.
-Consult with families regarding safety of medical treatments, such as swallowing vitamin supplements or drinking thin liquids, which may be contraindicated by disorder.
-Diet modifications should consider the nutritional needs of the child, and a dietitian should be consulted when appropriate.

-Maneuvers are specific strategies used to change the timing or strength of particular movements of swallowing (Logemann, 2000).
-Some maneuvers require following multi-step directions and may not be appropriate for young children and/or older children with cognitive impairments.
-Examples of maneuvers include
+Maneuvers are strategies used to change the timing or strength of movements of swallowing (Logemann, 2000).
+Some maneuvers require following multistep directions and may not be appropriate for young children and/or older children with cognitive impairments.
+Examples of maneuvers include the following:

-- Effortful swallow-increases posterior tongue base movement to facilitate bolus clearance.
+- Effortful swallow—posterior tongue base movement is increased to facilitate bolus clearance.

-- Mendelsohn maneuver-designed to elevate the larynx and open the esophagus during the swallow to prevent food/liquid from falling into the airway.
+- Mendelsohn maneuver—elevation of the larynx is voluntarily prolonged at the peak of the swallow to help the bolus pass more efficiently through the pharynx and to prevent food/liquid from falling into the airway.

 - Supraglottic swallow—vocal folds are usually closed by voluntarily holding breath before and during swallow in order to protect the airway.

-Oral–motor treatments include stimulation to or actions of the lips, jaw, tongue, soft palate, pharynx, larynx, and respiratory muscles that are intended to influence the physiologic underpinnings of the oropharyngeal mechanism in order to improve its functions.
+Oral–motor treatments include stimulation to—or actions of—the lips, jaw, tongue, soft palate, pharynx, larynx, and respiratory muscles.
+Oral–motor treatments range from passive (e.g., tapping, stroking, and vibration) to active (e.g., range-of-motion activities, resistance exercises, or chewing and swallowing exercises).
+Oral–motor treatments are intended to influence the physiologic underpinnings of the oropharyngeal mechanism in order to improve its functions.
 Some of these interventions can also incorporate sensory stimulation.
-Oral–motor treatments range from passive (e.g., tapping, stroking, and vibration) to the more active (e.g., range-of-motion activities, resistance exercises, or chewing and swallowing exercises).

-Sensory stimulation techniques vary and may include thermal–tactile stimulation (e.g., using iced lemon glycerin swab) or tactile stimulation (e.g., using a NUK brush) applied to the tongue or around the mouth.
-Children who demonstrate aversive responses to stimulation may need approaches that reduce the level of sensory input initially, with incremental increases as the child indicates tolerance.
-The opportunity for sensory stimulation may be needed for those with reduced responses, over-active responses or limited opportunities for sensory experiences.
+Sensory stimulation techniques vary and may include thermal–tactile stimulation (e.g., using an iced lemon glycerin swab) or tactile stimulation (e.g., using a NUK brush) applied to the tongue or around the mouth.
+Children who demonstrate aversive responses to stimulation may need approaches that reduce the level of sensory input initially, with incremental increases as the child demonstrates tolerance.
+Sensory stimulation may be needed for children with reduced responses, overactive responses, or limited opportunities for sensory experiences.

-Tube feeding includes alternative avenues of intake (e.g., nasogastric tube [NG], transpyloric tube [placed in the duodenum or jejunum], or gastrostomy [G-tube placed into the stomach or GJ-tube placed into the jejunum]).
-These approaches may be considered if the child’s swallowing safety and efficiency cannot reach a level of adequate function or does not support nutrition and hydration adequately.
-In these instances, the swallowing and feeding team will consider whether the child will need the alternative source for a short or extended period of time to determine the optimum tube feeding selection to best meet the child's needs.
+Tube feeding includes alternative avenues of intake such as nasogastric [NG] tube, transpyloric tube (placed in the duodenum or jejunum), or gastrostomy (G-tube placed in the stomach or GJ-tube placed in the jejunum).
+These approaches may be considered if the child’s swallowing safety and efficiency cannot reach a level of adequate function or does not adequately support nutrition and hydration.
+In these instances, the swallowing and feeding team will (a) consider the optimum tube-feeding method that best meets the child’s needs and (b) determine whether the child will need tube feeding for a short or extended period of time.
 Alternative feeding does not preclude the need for feeding-related treatment.

-Clinicians working in the NICU need to be aware of the many variables that influence both infant feeding and the clinician's ability to develop appropriate treatment plans, including the multi-disciplinary nature of the practice area.
+Clinicians working in the NICU need to be aware of the multidisciplinary nature of this practice area, the variables that influence infant feeding, and process for developing appropriate treatment plans in this setting.
 The NICU is considered an advanced practice area, and inexperienced SLPs should be aware of the risks of working in this setting.

-In all cases, the SLP must have an accurate understanding of the physiologic mechanism driving the symptomatic feeding "problems" seen in this population.
-Understanding the physiologic concern gives the SLP the knowledge to choose appropriate treatment interventions and provide a solid rationale for their use in the NICU.
+In all cases, the SLP must have an accurate understanding of the physiologic mechanism driving the symptomatic feeding problems seen in this population.
+This understanding gives the SLP the necessary knowledge to choose appropriate treatment interventions and provides a solid rationale for their use in the NICU.

-In all interactions with preterm and medically fragile infants, SLPs are encouraged to hold paramount their role as communication specialists.
-In the role of communication specialists, SLPs monitor the infant for stress cues and teach parents and other caregivers to recognize and interpret the infant's communication signals.
-In order to do this, SLPs treating preterm and medically fragile infants are well versed in typical infant behavior and development so that they may recognize and interpret changes in behavior that provide cues as to their well-being or stress while at rest or during activities such as interaction and feeding.
-Behavior in the infant can be expressed by changes in
+In their role as communication specialists, SLPs monitor the infant for stress cues and teach parents and other caregivers to recognize and interpret the infant's communication signals.
+SLPs treating preterm and medically fragile infants must be well versed in typical infant behavior and development so that they can recognize and interpret changes in behavior that provide cues that signal well-being or stress during feeding.

 - Autonomic system—pattern of respiration (pauses, tachypnea), color changes (red, pale, dusky, mottled), and visceral signs (e.g., spit up, gag, burp).